RobDBennett/RobDBennett.github.io/_posts/2020-05-25-build_1_Steam_Data.md

 ## Shaping the Data
 My shaping and visualization notebook can be found [here](https://github.com/RobDBennett/DS-Unit-1-Build/blob/master/SteamDataShaping.ipynb) for those wanting to follow-along at home.
 Our first dataset was pretty clean already.
 There was an extra column, which was dropped easy enough.
 The second dataset was a bit more clunky with a lot of data that I don't need.
 I shave off a few of the items that I don't particularly care about for this exploration (like publisher and platform data).
 I merged the two datasets.
 The first dataset had some double entries since the play/purchase was a single column and if they played it reported 1.0 hours in the hours played column.

-Not wanting to confuse things, I filtered out the purchased aspects of this for a new dataframe and then I used that to explore the data a bit.
+Then I did a hard look at the data again and found some very big errors that were going to taint my results.
+Many of the game titles hadn't translated corrected due to minor differences between the two sets of data.
+Primarily this was around sequel-like titles that included punctuation differences, or trademark style symbols like in the Call of Duty or Civilization series titles.
+I spent a few hours going through the top 30 games from the first data set to ensure that the metrics that I wanted were clear.
+While there was a sizeable portion of data lost, this was mostly for minor titles, and nothing in the top 20, which is where I was focusing my efforts anyway.
+Not wanting to confuse things further, I also filtered out the purchased aspects of this for a new dataframe and then I used that to explore the data a bit.

 ## Explaining the Data